-Students must take 8 courses (minimum 30 credits) with at least 6 beyond SPA 2020.
+The concentration in Spanish requires completing a minimum of 30 credits, consisting of a minimum of 8 courses with at least 6 beyond SPA 2020.
 Majors will be encouraged to spend one semester of foreign study in a country where Spanish is spoken.

 Core courses.
-Spanish majors and minors are required to take SPA 3200 (Introduction to Advanced Studies) after they take SPA 3010 or 3020 and before they proceed to upper level courses.
-Depending on whether the course is being taught in the Spring or the Fall, Spanish majors and minors may be allowed to take an upper level course before taking SPA 3200.
+Majors and minors with a concentration in Spanish are required to take SPA 3200 (Introduction to Advanced Studies) after they take SPA 3010 or 3020 and before they proceed to upper level courses.
+Depending on whether the course is being taught in the Spring or the Fall, majors and minors may be allowed to take an upper level course before taking SPA 3200.

 Courses beyond SPA 2020:

 SPA 3010 Composition and Culture

 SPA 3310 Latinos in the U.S.: Literature and Service Learning

 SPA 3520 Culture and Civilization of Spain and the Hispanic World (in Spanish)